paulmooredev/paulmooredev/README.md

 About me

+🪖 Marine Corps Veteran

-💼 Full Stack Developer at Paul Moore Dev
+💻 Full Stack Developer at Paul Moore Dev

-❤️ I love writing code, and building fun experiments and learning new and challenging things.
+🥷 Linuz Ninja and new Dad 🍼

-💬 Ask me about anything here
+💬 Ask me about anything here, I am a student and finishing up my Full Stack Developer Certification.